heysokam/heysokam.github.io/src/docusaurus/docs/confy/confy.md

 ```

 :::important
-If this is your first time trying Confy:
+If this is your first time using Confy:
 Follow the [**Quickstart**](/confy/quickstart) guide to get up and running in just 5min ⏱️
 :::